mtqrey/Beginner-python-Project/README.md

 # Beginner-python-Project
-Just for practice just when you get started
+Just for practice just when you get started in Python.
+Hope it Helps!